zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-embeddings/finetuning-embeddings.md

 interactive and engaging UI.
 Both libraries can be used individually but they work better together.
 We'll showcase their use via ZenML pipelines.

+To follow along with the example explained in this guide, please follow the instructions in [the `llm-complete-guide` repository](https://github.com/zenml-io/zenml-projects/llm-complete-guide/README.md) where the full code is also available.
+This specific section on embeddings finetuning can be run locally or using cloud compute as you prefer.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>